Battle of Tarłów

 The Battle of Tarlow took place on June 30 – July 2, 1915, near the town of Tarlow, which at that time belonged to Russian-controlled Congress Poland.
 1st Brigade, Polish Legions (part of the Austro-Hungarian Army), commanded by Józef Piłsudski, clashed with troops of the Imperial Russian Army.

+History

 In late June 1915, the 1st Brigade reached the village of Wolka Tarlowska, and tried to capture a bridge over the Vistula river, defended by Russian soldiers.
 The so-called Tarlow Redoubt was a fortified position of the Russians, located on a hill.
 Both sides suffered heavy losses, especially 1st Battalion of 1st Legions Infantry Regiment, commanded by Major Edward Rydz-Śmigły.
 Soldiers were buried in mass graves: after World War I, all bodies were moved to a parish cemetery, where a military quarter was created.
 In July 1929, local community of Tarlow funded a monument dedicated to the soldiers of the Legions.

 The Battle of Tarlow is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "TARLOW 30 VI – 2 VII 1915".
 The inscription was removed after 1945 by Communist authorities, to return in 1990.